o355/PyWeather/README.md

 Need mobile support?
 You could get Termux, but that doesn't work (tested it).
 The best option right now is to spin up a Linux box with SSH and PyWeather, and log into it using Termius (iPhone/Android).

 ## Contributing
-I'm not a full time Python developer, and I'm not about to skip school because I want to work on Python projects.
-Between school, and the other projects I work on (and gaming, too!), I try my best to get in Python coding time, but it's not enough.
-Coding all of 0.5 beta's new features took 3 weeks, because of the limited time I had.
-So, I'm open to contributions.
+I'm not a full time Python developer.
+I have school, I work on other projects, and have other hobbies, too.

+While I try to get in around 60 minutes of coding time a day, 80% of the time, I can't.
+Thanks school.
+Thanks.
+And, sometimes, I just need a break from coding Python, to focus on doing other projects, or spending time with family.

+Contributing is the best way to help me out with the limited time I have to code PyWeather.
+Be it bug hunting, submitting feature ideas, coding parts of PyWeather, or telling me about something I can do better, I'm all for it.

-Read over contributing.md in the .github folder to get a general rundown of how things work.
-After that, do your thing!
-Bug test, translate, submit some pull requests, you get the idea.
-Every contribution, bug report, etc, will get thanked in a release changelog!
+Read over CONTRIBUTING.md in the .github folder to get a general rundown of how things work.

-If you have something to give constructive criticism about, please tell me!
-I'm all for constructive criticism, and learning through criticism.